Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models

+Under the joint VAR/VMA representation implied by Assumption~\ref{assumption:1}, blockwise orthogonality of contemporaneous innovations does not in general guarantee the contemporaneous orthogonality condition $\ex[\ve X_t\ve u_t]=\ve 0$.
+Dynamic cross-dependence through the off-diagonal blocks of $\{\ve\Psi_j\}$, or equivalently through the impulse responses $\{\ve\Xi_i\}$, allows past innovations from one block to affect the current value of the other.
+As a result, $\ex[\bar{\ve x}_t\ve u_t^\prime]$ can be nonzero, and hence $\ex[\ve X_t\ve u_t]$ need not vanish.

-To make this point concrete, we next locate the moment condition $\ex[\ve X_t\ve u_t]=\ve 0$ within the joint VAR-based exogeneity classes.
-We show that $BD$ is sufficient for contemporaneous orthogonality, whereas under $GEXOG$ (and hence within the broader $EBD$ class) the condition typically fails because $\ve x_t$ may load on lagged disturbances.
-This establishes the precise sense in which OLS (and OLS-based GLS procedures) can be inconsistent in dynamic multi-equation environments.
+The next proposition characterizes this moment condition within the joint VAR-based exogeneity classes.
+In particular, $BD$ is sufficient for contemporaneous orthogonality, whereas the condition need not hold under $GEXOG$.
+Hence, it need not hold more generally over the broader $EBD$ class either.
+This clarifies the precise sense in which OLS can be inconsistent in dynamic multi-equation environments.